 In the next three years, I managed to book every quality job a dancer could possibly have in the mid to late 1980s.
 I worked with the top choreographers in Los Angeles.
 Academy Award shows, Grammy Awards, numerous commercials, live industrials, etc. All the jobs were union, so I was comfortably taking care of my son and I was a consistent working dancer/singer in L.A.
 I reunited once again with long-time friend and tap mentor, Gregory Hines and choreographer, Henry LeTang) one more time for the feature film, Tap.
 That would be the last time I saw and worked with Sammy Davis, Jr.

-After singing with Joe Cocker in the video, Unchain My Heart and a L.A. production of Will Rogers Follies, Carla made the natural progression as a dancer/singer to choreographer.
-In that time however, dancers were not taken seriously as choreographers while still dancing.
+After singing with Joe Cocker in the video, Unchain My Heart and an L.A. production of Will Rogers Follies, Carla made the natural progression as a dancer/singer to choreographer.
+At that time, however, dancers were not taken seriously as choreographers while still dancing.